 5W-30 grade: complete specification comparison

 AMSOIL data from published technical data sheets 2025–2026.
 Royal Purple data from published VOA and product data sheets.
+ASTM testing for AMSOIL was manufacturer-commissioned.
+Royal Purple does not publish equivalent D2896 or NOACK data in a directly comparable format.
 Prices approximate as of June 2026.

 Pour point−58°C / −72°F~−39°C / −38°FAMSOIL